Argon-/mpv-stats/readme.md

 for your display's refresh rate.
 This is only relevant when using [display-resample](https://mpv.io/manual/stable/#options-video-sync) and/or [interpolation](https://mpv.io/manual/stable/#video-output-drivers-interpolation).
-**Yellow**: your hardware needs more than 85% of the time to render/present/upload.
+**Yellow**: your hardware needs more than 85% of the "available" time to render/present/upload.
 This is merely a warning.

 Turn it off by setting `timing_warning=no` (see [Customization](#customization)).
 Use `timing_warning_th=0.85` to set a factor determining when to warn (yellow).